 "You have to be organized to do well as a distance learner.
 DeVry makes it as easy as possible for you.
 Everything is online: the syllabus, the teacher, the textbook, a library, and access to research and periodicals."

 In my college computer science classes, I was the only one among the programming students who really liked documenting what we did.
 That's the way I found my niche.
 I started as a tech writer in my 20s, working for small companies.
 I set my sights on working for a large consulting company that would offer a variety of clients and challenges and give me more chances to continue learning.

 I took night courses at the University of Michigan to get my master's in technical communications.
 For seven years, including my time in graduate school, I was a single mother with triplets.
 It was a tremendous challenge, but it made a big difference.
 I take responsibility for being as good as possible at what I do.
 I am now at the top of my field.

-As a senior consultant for a large corporation, with 13 years on the job, I now do some business process design and instructional design in addition to technical writing.
+As a senior consultant for a large corporation, with over 20 years on the job, I now do some information design, program management, business process design and instructional design in addition to technical writing.
 Because of my technical background, I get involved in data integration and other technical aspects of the client project.
 I support clients in various industries: manufacturing, automotive, human resources, and more.